 Source: Classic Indian Cooking by Julie Sahni

-- 1 cup Milk (I used fat free milk but whole or 2% can also be used)
+- 1 cup Milk I used fat free milk but feel free to use whole or 2% milk

 - 2 tbsp.
 Sugar

 - 1 ½ tbsp.
-Cornstarch (custard powder can also be used)
+Cornstarch or Custard Powder

 - 1 – 3 tsp.
-Lemon Juice (I used 1 tsp. as I also used pineapples which was not in the recipe)
+Lemon Juice I used 1 teaspoon as I also used some pineapples which is my addition

 - ½ cup chopped Mango pieces